Spooghetti420/advent-of-code-2022/README.md

 All in all, this part marks the hardest difficulty transition I think we've seen this year, and I'm guessing this won't be a one-off.
 Please prepare for further mind-boggling in future instalments!

+### Day 12
+Yayy!
+Got a decent outcome on this one, and it wasn't awfully painstaking... only a little embarrassed at how long it took me to make a 2D list...
+But anyway, today's problem involved a mountainous terrain, which we needed to scale.
+We could only move up 1 unit of height at a time, though, and the problem was to find the shortest path.
+Well, well, well!
+What do we know about the shortest path?
+Dijkstra's algorithm or its vaguely more advanced analogue, A* are perfect candidates for finding the path, as long as we generate the right graph for them to work on.
+I can hardly do well to explain these algorithms, but they basically compute the shortest path from a starting point to an ending point, given that each each point they know what neighbours a point has.
+To find this out, I just checked for each point on the mountain, for all four of its principal neighbours, whether they're not too steep (at most, 1 tile higher), and if not, then that's a neighbour :)

+With the neighbours for each node properly accounted for, I now needed a distance function; luckily, since we know the position of each point on the grid, this can be calculated as the difference in x- and y-coordinates of the points (using Pythagoras' theorem).
+I use A* with both the distance and heuristic functions as a straight-up Euclidean distance between two points.
+All the setup now out of the way, I just run the program on the huge map, with the known start and end, and got my answer!

+Finally, the next step was to find the shortest path from ANY point with height 1 (the lowest possible height on the mountain) to the end.
+If I'm not mistaken, there's a cleverer way to manage this by performing Dijkstra's algorithm only twice, but the simpler-to-understand method is just to calculate it 2500 times for each possible candidate :'P Sometimes, it's not even possible to reach the end, in which case my algorithm throws an error; but, if so, I just ignore it and move on.
+This inexcusable inelegance is certainly a visual & conceptual blight on my program, but oh well...
+For each cell with height 1, I calculate the shortest distance using A*.
+I then just track the lowest of these over the course of the loop.
+And so we're done!